MaggotHATE/perk-points-per-skill-levelups/README.md

 -(Mage school: the least developed skill level) * 0.0031,
 -(Thief school: sum of all skills in that school) * 0.0032,
 +(Lockpicking skill level) * 0.001.

-### Additional information:

-The formula itself is loaded only when you choose it in MCM (or at the start of the game - default.json is loaded), or switch rulesets.
-However, calculations happen at skill levelup event, so you can swap formulas midgame.
-If you get multiple levels at once, calculations will take some time (depends on formula complexity), as they are taking each gained level one by one.

-*Technically, skill are just actor values, so you can put any existing AV into a category and use it in calculations.